Frequently Asked Questions

 What if I identify things that are inaccurate?

-The data presented in the platform is derived from charity regulator datasets, company and charity accounts, data reported to 360Giving data standards, other open datasets and desk research.
-In our methodology we noted the challenges in sourcing the data and the issues with some of the quality of the data.
+The data presented in the platform is derived from charity regulator datasets, company and charity accounts, data reported to 360Giving data standards, other open datasets, and desk research.
+In our methodology we noted the challenges in sourcing the data and some issues with data quality.

 Every effort has been made to support the data to be as accurate as possible with the information that was available to us at the time.
 We welcome feedback on inaccuracies to support us to develop and enhance our approach for future editions.